 As a barback, you have a front-row seat to a bartending education, and you are getting paid for it, rather than the other way around.
 You could always shell out the money to go to bartending school, but why bother when you have this?
 There’s nothing in a book that can beat the real thing.

-Hands-on experience and doing your own research is a level beyond collegiate work that employers have yet to grasp.
+Hands-on experience and doing your research is a level beyond collegiate work that employers have yet to grasp.
 However, as a barback, you have a unique opportunity to make it work for you.

 Step 3: Open Your Mouth and Ask Questions

 It doesn’t matter how many YouTube videos you watched the other night if you run across something you don’t understand and fail to address it.
-You have to ask questions and not when the bar is firing on all cylinders, and the bartender is working.
+You have to ask questions and not when the bar is firing on all cylinders and the bartender is working.

-However, you might notice that while the bartender mixes these drinks for patrons who are sitting at the bar, there might be an already-mixed jug in the fridge that is the same drink poured out for those at the tables.
+However, you might notice that while the bartender mixes these drinks for patrons sitting at the bar, there might be an already-mixed jug in the fridge that is the same drink poured out for those at the tables.
 There’s a reason for that.
 Ask.

 Step 4: Don’t Settle